Transition from a military pilot to a commercial pilot

 Bristol Groundschool has helped thousands of military pilots transition from the service into the private sector.

-Credits are given for graduates of Elementary Flying Training (EFTGs), graduates of the Single Engine Rotary course (SERPs) and for military pilots that have progressed to the end of the flight training system and have been awarded their wings (Qualified Military Pilots, QMPs).
+Credits are given to graduates of Elementary Flying Training (EFTGs), graduates of the Single Engine Rotary course (SERPs) and for military pilots that have progressed to the end of the flight training system and have been awarded their wings (Qualified Military Pilots, QMPs).
 Other specialist qualifications such as an operational category on multi-pilot aircraft attract further exemptions.

 The same applies for Helicopter QMPs wishing to bridge to a Fixed Wing Commercial Pilot.